Contact us about treatment for eczema

 If your GP isn’t sure what type of eczema you have, or if the treatments mentioned above aren’t controlling your eczema, they can refer you to our Consultant Dermatologists.
 Our experts will be able to arrange tests, review your current treatment and suggest other treatments which may be more effective.

-Dr Ayerst's specialties include skin cancer management, complex medical dermatology, male genital dermatology and dermascopy.
+Dr Ayerst's specialties include skin cancer management, complex medical dermatology, male genital dermatology and dermascopy (mole scanning).

 Dr Silvia Aguilar-Duran is a Consultant dermatologist who specialises in reviewing moles and general skin conditions.